Skip to main content

 Here:

-• y is immutable, and attempting to change its value results in a compilation error.
+• y is immutable, and attempting to reassign it causes a compile error.

 Variable Declaration Examples

-Here are some examples of declaring variables of various types, both mutable and immutable:
+Here are examples of declaring both mutable and immutable variables of various types:

-var imm is_active :bool = true; // Immutable variable
+let is_active :bool = true; // immutable boolean variable

 • x is a mutable integer.